open-condo-software/condo/packages/featureflags/README.md

 ## How to use feature flags in backend:
 To manage features on the server, use `featureToggleManager` as follows:
-`await featureToggleManager.isFeatureEnabled(request, featureName, context)` where `request` it's Node.js Request object
+`await featureToggleManager.isFeatureEnabled(keystoneContext, featureName, featuresContext)` where `keystoneContext` it's Keystone context object

 **Example:** We want to allow some functionality on the server for certain organizations.
 Suppose we already have a created feature toggle called `test-feature`.